-Students should form small bands in which to write, rehearse and perform their Meat Free Monday songs.
+Students should form small bands in which to write, rehearse and perform their Meat Free

-Play these songs to the class and record them.
 Which are most effective?
 Why?
 Which ones didn't quite work?
 Why not?
 How could they be improved?

-Meat Free Monday Through Music -Blues Planning Sheet
+Meat Free Monday Through Music - Blues Planning Sheet